DoD Cyber Scholarship Program

 AFIT also offers an MS degree in Systems Engineering with a domain specialization in Cyber Systems which provides students with the prerequisite capabilities necessary to efficiently design, analyze, deploy, protect, and exploit cyber systems (e.g., the combination of people, processes, and technology).
 Focus areas include database development, cyber security, network defense, data analytics, and risk management.

-All students are expected to start in the Fall quarter (August 2023) due to course sequencing.
+All students are expected to start August 2024 or January 2025 due to course sequencing.
 Other start dates are possible, but are handled on a case-by-case basis and would require a waiver.

 MS in Cyber Operations, Electrical Engineering, Computer Engineering, Computer Science, and Systems Engineering (Cyber Systems):